 What is the best way to live?
 What can we know about the world and ourselves?
 What is the true nature of reality?
 Examine some of our most fundamental ideas about truth, reality, right and wrong and challenge society's views about them.

-If you enjoy a challenging debate or continually question the world we live in and how we live, Philosophy could well be the course for you.
+If you enjoy a challenging debate or continually question the world we live in and how we live, philosophy could well be the subject for you.

 Philosophy is an examination of the reasoning behind our views on a wide range of big topics, such as how one should live, what humans can know and the nature of reality.
 It challenges many of our assumptions about what we know and how we should live.
 It is concerned with how different views of the world clash or fit together, and with how different perspectives – moral, scientific, religious, metaphysical, personal – may be reconciled.

-Studying philosophy will equip you with the ability to think logically, to evaluate arguments critically,to analyse and present complex ideas, and to challenge your own views and those of other people.
-If you enjoy a challenging debate or continually question the world we live in and how we live, Philosophy could well be the course for you.
+Studying philosophy will equip you with the ability to think logically, to evaluate arguments critically, to analyse and present complex ideas, and to challenge your own views and those of other people.

 We teach you the skills you need step-by-step, so that you are prepared for modules in specialised areas of philosophy, taught by leading experts, and featuring strong input from their research.
-Our small class sizes ensure that students receive dedicated individual attention, and we received an overall student satisfaction rating of 88% in the National Student Survey, 2019.
+Our small class sizes ensure that students receive dedicated individual attention.
+92% of our students agreed that staff are good at explaining things in the Department of Philosophy as per the National Student Survey 2021.

 A lively and friendly department awaits you.
 There is always lots going on, both academically and socially — weekly visiting speakers, a thriving, student-run Philosophy Society and opportunities for work placements and study abroad.